 Angie has a number of mental health conditions, including ASD, anxiety, anorexia, and OCD.
 Though she is extremely high functioning and intelligent, she has minimal faith in her own abilities.
 She gets quite annoyed with creative tasks, preferring to work independently with facts.

 Angie needs to clarify her understanding regularly to feel confident in her work, which results in asking lots of detailed questions.
 The pace of Angie’s lessons is constantly adjusted to suit her needs and give her the opportunity to resolve her queries.
-This is something she would not be able to do were she in a mainstream setting.
+This is something she would not be able to do in a mainstream setting.

 The anonymity that online lessons affords Angie circumvents much of her anxiety and allows her to feel safe.
 It takes away the awkwardness of having to make eye contact or behave in an expected way.
 Angie is able to feel relaxed and be herself, safe in the knowledge that her teachers would never recognise her if they passed her in the street.